You will need to complete our Booking form to sit exams with us. Click here to go to the application page: www.tutorsandexams.uk/apply

 Functional Skills results are issued approximately 20 days after you sat your exam.
 University, CQI and IQ results will be issued directly from your teaching institution.
 January results are issued in March.
 Summer exam results are issued in August and November exam results in January.
 See our Exam results page for more detailed information.

-All results are issued via your Portal.
+All results are issued via the Tutors & Exams Candidate Hub (TECH).
 The results information will be sent to you at the end of the exam series you are sitting.
-This will be as a Portal Notification.

 UCAS automatically receive assessment grades and results from the awarding bodies.
 They will then match these to your application and send them to the universities that are holding offers for you.